 What is a brand?

 Branding, according to Harvard Business, is your strategy.
 In other words, it is what your company stands for.
 Above all, it is your visual identity which should be established well before your logo is conceptualised.
 Branding makes your business unique.
-With this definition, we begin to see that your brand is like a melody that even performed by different voices and styles still communicate to the audience who you are and what you stand for.
+Your brand is like a melody that even performed by different voices and styles still communicates to the target audience you stand for.

 The branding process involves management, product quality, analytics, customer support and design focusing on users – and not on buyers.
 This restricted focusing is essential.
 In addition, several surveys have proved that people’s perception, usage, preference and advocacy for the brands rely on the statement, “It makes my life easier”.
 Therefore, during the branding development, those discernments should be formed and reinforced.